 Vejer de la Frontera, Andalucia

-"The Crown of the Costa de la Luz." - Reviewed by Miguel
+"The Crown of the Costa de la Luz." - Reviewed by Lisa

 It was home to the Phoenicians, the Carthaginians, and, eventually, the Romans.
 In 711, the Visigoths lost control of the town to the Moors who then occupied it until the 13th century.
 Bucketfuls of history for such a small place just 190 m above sea level!